Zine Magubane

 Zine Magubane is a scholar whose work focuses broadly on the intersections of gender, sexuality, race, and post-colonial studies in the United States and Southern Africa.
 She has held professorial positions at various academic institutions in the United States and South Africa and has published several articles and books.

 Early life and education

-Magubane was born in Chicago, Illinois.
-Her father, Bernard Magubane, was a prominent South African scholar and one of the leading anti-apartheid activists based in the United States.
+Magubane's father, Bernard Magubane, was a prominent South African scholar and one of the leading anti-apartheid activists based in the United States.

 Magubane received her undergraduate degree in politics at Princeton University, and obtained a master's degree and Ph.D. degree in sociology from Harvard.

 Career

 Magubane began her career as a lecturer in the Department of Sociology at the University of Cape Town.
 After a brief hiatus to do research with the Human Sciences Research Council in Pretoria, South Africa, Magubane returned to teaching.
 She served as an associate professor of Sociology and African Studies at the University of Illinois at Urbana-Champaign before her current position as a professor of sociology at Boston College.
 In 2015, Magubane returned to the University of Cape Town when she accepted a six-month visiting professorship through the Van Zyl Slabbert Chair.